gitblanc/File-comparator-ebroker/README.md

  |_|   |_| |_| \___|   \__| \___/ |_|_|_| | .__/ \__,_| |_|   \__,_|  \__| \___/ |_|
                                           |_|
 ````
 This is a tool created for ebroker to compare two files.
-If they differ more than 0.5%, they won't be OK.
+If they differ more than 0.5% or 8192 bits, they won't be OK.